WAN-Solutions/wan24-Core/src/Wan24-Core/README.md

     - `EnumerableStream` streams an enumerable/enumerator
     - `CombinedStream` combines multiple streams into one stream (read-only)
     - `SynchronizedStream` synchronizes IO and seeking
+    - `RandomStream` reads random bytes into the given buffers
 - Named mutex helper
     - `GlobalLock` for a synchronous context
     - `GlobalLockAsync` for an asynchronous context